-Unless you tell us otherwise, any mortgage payments missed during a payment holiday period will be capitalised to your mortgage.
+Unless you object to this, any mortgage payments deferred during a payment deferral period will be capitalised to your mortgage.
 This means that your outstanding mortgage balance will increase and the total amount of interest you pay over the remaining term of your mortgage will also increase.
 To help you understand what ‘capitalised’ and ‘capitalisation’ mean we’ve included a definition in our frequently asked questions.

 There are other options available to you if you don’t want to add the capitalised amount to your mortgage.
 You can choose to: